Pandemonium99/chatbot-assistant/README.md

 The **AI Chatbot Assistant** plugin allows you to easily add a smart, conversational chatbot to your WordPress website.
 Powered by OpenAI's powerful models (like GPT-3.5-Turbo), this chatbot can answer visitor questions, provide support, and enhance user engagement.

-With a simple and intuitive settings panel, you can connect your OpenAI account, customize the chatbot's personality and instructions, and adjust its appearance to perfectly match your site's branding—all without writing a single line of code.
+With a simple and intuitive settings panel, you can connect your OpenAI account, customize the chatbot's personality and instructions, and adjust its appearance to perfectly match your site's branding all without writing a single line of code.

 **Key Features:**